-- Add a supply of ammonia (powder or liquid) until levels are at 4.0 ppm.
+- Add a supply of pure ammonia (powder or liquid) until levels are between 2 to 4.0 ppm.

-- Perform water tests to detect ammonia, nitrite and nitrate levels.
+- Perform water tests daily to detect ammonia, nitrite and nitrate levels.

-- Continue to add ammonia to keep the ammonia level around 4.o ppm.
+- Continue to add ammonia to keep the ammonia levels between 2 to 4.o ppm.

 - Cycling is complete when ammonia and nitrite levels drop below 0.5 ppm with 24 hours.
 The presence of nitrates indicates cycling is taking place.